opral/monorepo/packages/ide-extension/README.md

 #### Troubleshooting

-If you are having trouble with the **loading icon** not disappearing, this is a known issue & we are working with VSCode to fix it.
+If you are having trouble with the **loading icon** not disappearing, this is a known issue & we are working with Visual Studio Code to fix it.
 In the meantime, you can right-click the Inlang icon to hide it:

 <img width="25%" src="https://cdn.jsdelivr.net/gh/opral/monorepo/inlang/source-code/ide-extension/assets/hide-badge.png"/>